GerHobbelt/xregexp/README.md

 : {RegExp|String} Regex or string to use for separating the string.

 `limit`
-: {Number} (Optional argument) Maximum number of items to include in the result array.
+: {Number} (optional) Maximum number of items to include in the result array.

 Returns an array of substrings.